 Pretty much any kind of information can be considered “big data” and, in our digital age, information means money.
 No matter what kind of industry your enterprise works in, using big data to your advantage and knowing how to gather, store, and process it can change your business strategy for the better.

 Basically, this list could go on and on depending on the type of company utilizing big data’s power as there are plenty of niche use-cases to work through.
-Instead, let’s group these cases by industry and see which ones are key and, perhaps, you can find a way to use our big data consulting services to your advantage as well!
+Instead, let’s group these cases by industry (big data in healthcare, big data in education etc) and see which ones are key and, perhaps, you can find a way to use our big data consulting services to your advantage as well!

 Pretty much all companies taking part in the travel industry can benefit from data analysis, including customer information and data gathered from the destinations, airlines, and GPSs.
 Moreover, this will, in turn, benefit travelers themselves, improving the quality of their travel experiences.